anonymokata/e5fd7184-e082-11e9-94ee-f67bfa148e3c/README.md

 ## Testing

 To run this, you need .NET Core 2.2.
 All other dependencies will be installed from NuGet as normal for .NET Core.
+You can find resources on getting started with .NET Core at https://dotnet.microsoft.com/.

-To test, do the following from the project root:
+To test, clone the repo and then do the following from the project root:

 ```
 PS C:\BabysitterKata> dotnet test